Sutto/barista/README.md

 Getting started is fairly simple - The short version for Rails 3 is simply:

-1. Add `gem 'barista', '~> 1.0'` and `gem 'json'` to your Gemfile
+1. Add `gem 'barista', '~> 1.0'` and, if you're not using Ruby 1.9, `gem 'json'` to your Gemfile
 2. Run `bundle install`
 3. Run `rails generate barista:install`

 Place your CoffeeScript's in `app/coffeescripts` and Barista will automatically compile them on change into `public/javascripts`.

 As an added bonus, Barista also gives: